-Leerhsen generously took the time to talk about filming ‘Magic in the Moonlight,’ as well as her career in horror films, theater and television, over the phone.
+Leerhsen generously took the time to talk about filming ‘Magic in the Moonlight,’ as well as her career in horror films, theater and television, over the phone during an exclusive interview.
 Among other things, the actress discussed how she was drawn to play the role of Caroline, as she has worked with Allen on several previous films and in theater, and she enjoys his directing style during the production; how she appreciates making independent films like the director’s latest romantic comedy, as the actors are encouraged to infuse their characters and the story with as much creativity as they like; and how she feels an allegiance and appreciation to the horror genre, which has offered her many great opportunities, including such career-defining roles in ‘Blair Witch Project 2: Book of Shadows,’ ‘The Texas Chainsaw Massacre (2003)’ and ‘Wrong Turn 2: Dead End.’

 ShockYa (SY): You play Caroline in the romantic comedy drama, ‘Magic in the Moonlight.’
 What was it about the character and the chance to work with Woody Allen again that convinced you to take on the role?